 Let’s turn to the metaphor that to you, the Bible is a “vast unexplored continent.”
 If you’re planning a trek into that vast continent, you’ll want a guide who’s already been there.
-That’s where I come in.
-I started my first journey through the Bible 23 years ago, on July 14, 1992.
-Since then I’ve gone through it eleven full times.
-(I started the 12th journey last November 30.)
-In that process I’ve read through the Psalms and Gospels 36 to 44 times each.
+That’s where I can come in.
+I started my first journey through the Bible 29 years ago, on July 14, 1992.
+Since then I’ve gone through it 14 full times.
+(I’ll be starting my 15th journey through the Bible on November 28, the First Sunday of Advent.)
+And in that time I’ve read through the Psalms and Gospels 45 to 60 times each.

 For more on my credentials see The Scribe.
 But for now it’s enough to say the Bible opens up “a whole new world” to you.
 It’s like the whole new continent opening up after Lewis and Clark did their thing.
 I’ve done my Lewis-and-Clark exploring, a process continuing “even to this day…”

 So, are you ready for your own Great Exploration!!??

 A word about this Introduction.
 I updated it on November 13, 2021, for the first time in a long time.
 But I haven’t updated all the links to the posts that I may have done an equally long time ago.
 I’ll start working on updating them as well, but keep in mind that some of them may seem way out of date.

 And here’s a note on the the normal format for these blog-posts: 1) a lead image, usually an old-timey painting, preferably by the likes of Rembrandt or El Greco; 2) the main text; 3) a bottom image, followed by; 4) notes and references like this, in Italics.